zeph-yr/TTSControl/README.md

 ![screenshot](https://github.com/zeph-yr/TTSControl/blob/main/ttscontrol_menu_small.png)

 ## How To Use
-- Requires a freeware tool SoundVolumeView.
+- Requires a freeware tool SoundVolumeView (not written by me).
 Get it here https://www.nirsoft.net/utils/soundvolumeview.zip and put the .exe in your /Beat Saber directory
 - Place TTSControl.dll in your Plugins directory
 - Start your browser TTS
 - In Map: Pull RIGHT trigger to mute.
 Pull LEFT trigger to unmute